httpwg/wg-materials/interim.md

 ### Long brainstorming session about the goals of a compressor

-Mike B: the primary goal for SPDY was latency reduction; getting perfect or near-perfect compression isn't necessary to achieve that end
+Mike: the primary goal for SPDY was latency reduction; getting perfect or near-perfect compression isn't necessary to achieve that end